Edinburgh-Chemistry-Teaching/Data-driven-chemistry/paper/paper.md

 # Overview, Content, and Structure
 ## Target Audience

-The course is aimed at early-year undergraduate students in Chemistry, either first or second year, with little or no programming background in Python or other languages.
+The course is aimed at early-year undergraduate students in chemistry, either first or second year, with little or no programming background in Python or other languages.
 The cohort size is typically around 100 students.
 During the first lecture, the 2022/23 cohort was asked the question: "Do you know how to code?".
 Overwhelmingly (62%), students replied with "I have no prior coding experience", while an additional 30% replied - "I only have some basic Python or coding experience".
 Only one respondent answered that they were confident in the use of Python.

 By the end of the course, students should be proficient in using Python to: